Heath Church History

 The locals vow that the land was formerly owned by a man whose last name was “Heath.”
 Mr. Heath was purportedly a landowner who owned and farmed a large plantation that included the plot known as the “Heath Cemetery.”
 Local tradition holds that it was here, under a great oak tree, that Mr. Heath buried his slaves, and marked the place of their interment with plain cinder blocks.
-Several of those blocks are still clearly visible, and remain undisturbed in the
+Several of those blocks are still clearly visible, and remain undisturbed.

 Heath Church Cemetery Today